About Elizabeth's Hope

 The Children’s Brain Tumor Project was founded in 2011 by the Weill Cornell Pediatric Brain and Spine Center, under the direction of research scientist and neurosurgeon Dr. Jeffrey Greenfield.
 The project owes its genesis to Elizabeth Minter, whose battle with the rare and inoperable gliomatosis cerebri inspired Dr. Greenfield to undertake his vision for this groundbreaking research initiative.

 Here at Elizabeth’s Hope we are deeply appreciative of our supporters, and we want to keep all of you updated on the work your gifts make possible.
-Several times a year we produce a newsletter in conjunction with The Children’s Brain Tumor Project that includes a roundup of what’s going on, including an update from the Minter family, research updates from Dr. Greenfield’s laboratory, event updates and photos, and other news.
+Several times a year we produce a newsletter in conjunction with The Children’s Brain Tumor Project that includes a roundup of what’s going on, including research updates from Dr. Greenfield’s laboratory, event updates and photos, and other news.